 Visitors who want to see the view from The Shard will be required to purchase timed tickets.

 Although you must arrive at the time specified on your ticket, you are allowed to stay as long as you wish.

-It is highly recommended to purchase tickets in advance, as you can save up to 20% per person.
+It is highly recommended to purchase tickets in advance to avoid missing out.
 You also get "skip-the-line" privileges.